 - Conservatives: United Russia: This one is The Party, supporting Vladimir Putin whatever he does.
 It controls everything, but given Putin's popularity this isn't unexpected.
 Just really annoying and suspicious.

 - Progressive Liberals: Yabloko ("Apple Party") (not important enough to ban)

 - Far Left: Left Front (an outlawed party)

 - Don't Fit In: Communist Party of the Russian Federation (a blend of social-democrat and conservative).

-Most parties do not fit just one category, mostly due to the fact that the left and right wing are defined by a party's stance on World War II (left if siding with communists, right if siding with Nazi sympathizers).
+Most parties straddle categories, mostly because the left and right wings are defined by a party's stance on World War II (left if siding with communists, right if siding with Nazi sympathizers).
 That being said:

 - Right-Wing Populist: Slovene National Party (SNS) and the Slovene Democratic Party (SDS), the latter overlapping somewhat with Christian Democrats.

 - Christian Democrats: Slovene People's Party (SLS) and New Slovenia (NSi), although the latter's ideas on the economy align more with those of classical liberals.

 - Progressive Liberals: Formerly Liberal Democracy of Slovenia (LDS) and now, all of the succeeding instant created-before-the-elections parties such as Positive Slovenia (PS), Party of the Modern Centre (SMC), or List of Marjan arec (LM) as well as the Democratic Party of Pensioners of Slovenia (DeSUS).note